Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 #### Transactions

+* The client API not attempt to provide transactional semantics over the entire session.
+The session **does not** represent a transaction (nor a transaction scope) in terms of ACID transactions.
+  RavenDB provides transactions over individual request so each call made with the usage of the session will be processed in separate transaction on a database side.
+It applies to both reads and writes.

+##### Read tramsactions

+* Each call retrieving data from a database will generate a separate request - multiple requests means separate transactions.
+* You can read _multiple_ documents in a single request by using overloads of `Load()` method allowing to specify collection of IDs or a prefix of ID.
+Also a query which can return multiple documents is executed in a single request, hece it's processed in a single read transaction.
+Also [includes](../../client-api/session/loading-entities#load-with-includes) allow to retrieve additional documents in a single request.

+##### Write transactions

-* The batched operations that are sent in the `SaveChanges()` will complete transactionally.
+* The batched operations that are sent in the `SaveChanges()` will complete transactionally since this call generates a single request to a database.
   In other words, either all changes are saved as a **Single Atomic Transaction** or none of them are.
   So once SaveChanges returns successfully, it is guaranteed that all changes are persisted to the database.
-* The SaveChanges is the only time when a RavenDB client sends updates to the server from the Session,
-  so you will experience a reduced number of network calls.
+* The SaveChanges is the only time when a RavenDB client sends updates to the server from the Session, so you will experience a reduced number of network calls.
+* In order to execute an operation which loads and updates a document in the same write transaction then the patching feature is the way to go.
+  Either with the usage of [JavaScript patch](../../client-api/operations/patching/single-document) syntax or [JSON Patch](../../client-api/operations/patching/json-patch-syntax) syntax.

 #### Transaction mode